fiskl-accounting/help-docs/docs/Core-Features/Clients-Vendors/clients.md

 7. Edit the address layout if required

 :::info[tip]
-Review and adjust the custom format of the address as this is the exact layout that will be on the invoices and quotes
+Review and adjust the custom format of the address as this is the exact layout that will be on the invoices and quotes.
 :::

 #### Defaults

-You can add a default currency and time rate which will be applied when creating invoices and time items
+You can add a default currency and time rate which will be applied when creating invoices and time items.

 ### Importing clients